 What Is Non-Owner Car Insurance?

 Non-owner car insurance is a specialized liability-only policy designed for drivers who don't own a vehicle but still get behind the wheel occasionally.
-Unlike standard car insurance, which protects a specific vehicle you own, non-owner coverage follows you as a driver—no matter whose car you're operating.
+Unlike standard full coverage insurance, which protects a specific vehicle you own, non-owner coverage follows you as a driver—no matter whose car you're operating.

 This type of policy provides essential liability coverage that protects you financially if you cause an accident while driving someone else's car.
 It covers bodily injury and property damage to others, acting as secondary coverage when the vehicle owner's insurance limits are exceeded.
 Non-owner car insurance fills a critical gap for millions of Americans who drive but don't own vehicles, ensuring they meet state insurance requirements and maintain continuous coverage.